codybloemhard/eliza/README.md

 - The plate and the acrylic mounting holes didn't quite line up and I drilled out the plate
 - The laser cutting didn't cut through each layer all the way through and breaking them out left some scuffed edges on some layers
-- My switch lubing consistency is not optimal...
+- My switch lubing consistency is not optimal
 - My hand finish on the plate is scuffed
 - Keeping finger prints that oxidize off the plate is hard, I gave up on the backside...
+- One of the standoff's finish has been scuffed by gripping it with pliers
 - The top layer switches cutout could be better:
   - The gap is inconsistent
   - the gap could be smaller